xiguiw/intel-extension-for-transformers/latest/_sources/docs/intel_extension_for_transformers/neural_chat/pipeline/plugins/retrieval/README.md.txt

 Our approach ensures that users have access to versatile and effective retrieval tools, tailored to a variety of requirements and preferences within the system.

 ### VectorStoreRetriever
-We've maintained most of the retrieval behaviors consistent with langchain, but we've also introduced additional content processing steps.
-These enhancements are specifically designed to better meet our needs for source-based retrieval.
+We've maintained most of the retrieval behaviors consistent with langchain.
 The user can select this retriever by:
 ```python
 plugins.retrieval.args["retrieval_type"]="default"
 ```